Edron Academy: Education system

-Students in the secondary school study the English National Curriculum in years 7 to 9 (key stage 3 link) and IGCSE in years 10 and 11 with the final examinations taken at the end of year 11.
+Students in the Secondary school study the English National Curriculum in years 7 to 9 (key stage 3 link) and IGCSE in years 10 and 11 with the final examinations taken at the end of year 11.

 History

 It was founded in 1963 by Edward Foulkes, a Welshman who worked in Mexico in the publishing business and as a teacher for the British Council, and by Ronald Stech, a Canadian who became the school's first administrator.
 Foulkes, who had previously founded Greengates School, had left by 1961, selling his share to Henry Coehlo.

 In 1985, it moved from San Ángel to its present site in a residential area close to the forested hills of Desierto de los Leones.
 At the same time, it achieved its bicultural status through incorporation with the Mexican education authority.

 In 1995 the Edron became an IB world school.

-In September 2014, The Edron Academy went under an inspection carried out by the Independent Schools Inspectorate (ISI).
-The findings of the inspection were very positive, and The Edron Academy became the first school to meet the stringent standards laid down by the British Government for independent schools in the country.
-In addition, The Edron Academy became the first COBIS Accredited Member school in México and successfully passed a COBIS accreditation inspection in 2019.
+In September 2014, the Edron Academy was inspected by the Independent Schools Inspectorate (ISI).
+The findings of the inspection were positive.
+The Edron Academy became a COBIS (Council of British International Schools) accredited member school in 2019.

-Associations & Accreditations
+Associations and accreditations

 The Edron Academy is accredited nationally and internationally by: